boris0674/RepData_PeerAssessment1/PA1_template.md

 We can see there are some missing values (NA) as we don't have the data for all the intervals within several days, plus as a big portion of the day is spent either sleeping or sitting the median number of steps is zero for all the available days.

 We then calculate the number of steps for each 5 minutes interval, averaged over every day, we use the dplyr package to do that.
 We also have to remove NA values otherwise R doesn't calculate our mean.
+We also calculate the interval with the highest mean.
 We finally plot our findings using the ggplot package: